 The results of these early studies showed, as predicted, that those who scored higher on the visual imagery test were likely to have an easier time completing mental discrimination tasks.

-In 1995, Marks published a second version of the VVIQ with more questions.
+In 1995, Mckelvie published a second version of the VVIQ with more questions.
 Both the VVIQ and the VVIQ2 are regarded as accurate tools for identifying those with weaker mental imagery skills.
 A low score of 30 or less on the VVIQ (or a high score on the VVIQ2 since the scale is flipped) is characteristic of aphantasia.

 Since the VVIQ was first published, it has been referenced in over 1200 studies.
 As with any test that relies on subjective reporting, there can be some questions about the validity and accuracy of results.
 For example, it can be hard to classify the vividness of a mental image on a scale from 1-5 when you have nothing to use as a reference point.
 It is difficult to rank your vividness of mental imagery when you can’t know how strongly other people visualize.
 The test asks you to compare the vision in your head with how you know it looks in real life in order to reconcile this somewhat: is the scenario you are being asked to visualize equally vivid to its real world counterpart, a little less vivid, or not vivid at all/non-existent?

-Further, any test that relies on self-reporting will always be subject to some bias due to the fact that you are more likely to subconsciously (or consciously) choose answers that will give you the result that you want.
+Further, any test that relies on self-reporting will always be subject to some human bias due to the fact that you are more likely to subconsciously (or consciously) choose answers that will give you the result that you want.

-The test is often correct, but not always.
+Suffice to say, the test is often correct, but not always.